 It will become 9.
 Because there is no non-zero digit after 9, we don’t need to write the decimal point after 9.

-Step 4: Count the total number of digits you have moved the decimal point.
 We have moved the decimal 4 places further.
-Multiply the number with 10 and raise the power of 10 with the total number of digits decimal have moved.
+Multiply the number by 10 and raise the power of 10 with the total number of digits the decimal has moved.
 As we have moved the decimal point from left to right, the power will be negative.

 9 × 10-4